 James joined St Mary’s in September 2015 as Professor of Bible, Society and Politics after ten years at the University of Sheffield where he was Professor of Bible, Culture and Politics.
-His research and teaching interests can be put into two broad categories: Christian origins and Judaism in the 1st century; modern political receptions of the Bible, particularly (but not exclusively) in English political discourse.
+His research and teaching interests can be put into two broad categories: Christian origins and Judaism in the 1st century; politics and religion in English political discourse.
 He has supervised and welcomes PhD students in both areas.

 One of the ways James connects his interest in these two periods is through his focus on how people understand and negotiate historical change.
-His work on contemporary political rhetoric, for instance, looks at how the social, economic and geopolitical upheavals of the 1960s and 1970s led to distinctive ways of constructing what the Bible ‘really means’, both in English cultural and political discourse (e.g., Brexit, foreign policy, Corbyn, May, Benn, Thatcher, Blair, Cameron) and Anglo-American study of the New Testament.
+His work on contemporary political rhetoric, for instance, looks at how the social, economic, and geopolitical upheavals of the 1960s and 1970s led to distinctive ways of constructing what the Bible and religion ‘really means’, both in English cultural and political discourse and Anglo-American study of the New Testament.
 Similarly, his work on first-century Palestine looks at how socio-economic changes in Galilee and Judea intersected with traditions associated with Jesus and how these were then interpreted, ignored, rethought, modified, adapted, and so on.

 James is one of the academic directors of the Centre for the Critical Study of Apocalyptic and Millenarian Movements (CenSAMM) for the Panacea Charitable Trust, where he co-edits (with Alastair Lockhart) the open access Critical Dictionary of Apocalyptic and Millenarian Movements.
-He has also been editor and on editorial boards for a number of journals and monograph series, such as Journal for the Study of the Historical Jesus, Postscripts, Biblical Reception, Religious Studies and Theology, Biblical Refigurations (OUP), Bible World (Equinox), and Social World of Biblical Antiquity (Sheffield Phoenix Press).
+He has also been editor and on editorial boards for a number of journals and monograph series, such as Journal for the Study of the Historical Jesus, Postscripts, Biblical Reception, Religious Studies and Theology, Biblical Refigurations.
 He is a member of, or has been actively involved in, Studiorum Novi Testamenti Societas, Society of Biblical Literature, European Association of Biblical Studies, British New Testament Society, and the William Morris Society.

 Recent books include: